 - An annual Discover Pass and a daily launch permit; or

 - A one-day Discover Pass and a daily launch permit.
 A daily watercraft launching permit for $7 and a trailer dumping permit for $5 may be purchased at the park.
 Annual permits also may be purchased at State Parks Headquarters in Olympia, at region offices, online, and at parks when staff is available.

 The park also provides 683 feet of moorage and a boat pumpout station.

 Moorage fees are charged year round for mooring at docks, floats and buoys from 1 p.m. to 8 a.m.
 Daily and annual permits are available.
 For more information, call 360-902-8844.

-This facility is open year round, 24 hours a day.
 A SaniSailor pumpout is available at this facility.
+The pumpout is available April - October.
 A slip is available for pumpout usage.
 Access to this pumpout is limited to vessels with a length of no more than 55 feet.
-There is a stationary pumpout.
-The stationary pumpout is located at the end of the dock.